 5. Place glue along one edge and adhere the parchment paper to the bottom of the plastic plate.

-I was lucky to have met an amazing gal at the ALT Conference from Beacon Adhesives.
+I was lucky to have met an amazing gal at the ALT Conference a few years ago from Beacon Adhesives.
 She sent me an assortment of glue and I tried two kinds, the Multi-Grip, and the Quick-Grip.
 Both of these glues worked perfectly!
 Which was amazing since I spent two hours trying to stick the parchment paper and the plates together.

 6. Glue along the side edge to close the lantern.